 What is brachytherapy?

 Brachytherapy is a form of radiation treatment where a source of radiation is put inside your body.
 This allows a higher dose of radiation to directly reach the area where the tumor is or was prior to surgery.
-High Dose Rate (HDR) brachytherapy helps to shrink the tumor and is typically used if the tumor is located in the major bronchi, blocking an airway.
-Tumors in the lung tissue, rather than the bronchi, should be treated with external beam radiation therapy, not HDR as the effective radiation only penetrates about 1 cm.
+High Dose Rate (HDR) brachytherapy helps to shrink the tumor and is typically used if the tumor is in the major bronchi, blocking an airway.
+Tumors in the lung tissue, rather than the bronchi, are better treated with external beam radiation therapy (EBRT).

 - The adjacent normal lung.

 You may have this treatment and other treatments.

 Endobronchial brachytherapy is usually given as an outpatient treatment in the radiation oncology department with the help of your pulmonologist.
 It is often given as 3 treatments spaced 1 week apart.
 Less often, it can be done during surgery.

 The typical steps are:

 - Your provider will numb the back of your nose and throat with a numbing spray.

 - A hollow flexible tube, called a bronchoscope, is placed through your nostril, into your nose, and down the back of your throat.
 It will go down through the airway to allow your provider to see the area that is blocked.

 - A smaller tube, called a catheter, is also inserted into the lung.
 This is the tube that the radioactive source will travel through.